ThomasDeutsch/flowcards/README.md

 "scenario-based programming" for your JS application.

 You can compare flowcards to [XState](https://github.com/davidkpiano/xstate).<br/>
-They enable new ways to describe/model reactive systems<br/>
+They both enable new ways to describe & model reactive systems<br/>
 and can serve as a layer above your UI-component structure.<br/>
 Like a state-reducer on steroids 💪